RaVbaker/pact-contractor/README.md

 1. When `push` called it stores contracts from `pacts/{provider-name}/{consumer-name}/spec.json` files in S3 appropriate tag-based files.
 E.g. `pacts/{provider-name}/{consumer-name}/main.json` or `pacts/{provider-name}/{consumer-name}/develop.json`.
 2. Objects in S3 should use S3 versioning and metadata and tagging.
 The versioning would allow accessing uploaded in past contracts.
 Metadata would contain some meta information of the contract.
 Like: Author, CommitSHA, Branch + Origin context, a freeform value for BuildID etc.
 3. The  Verification Status will be stored in Object Tags or separate S3 object.
-There should be a helper to push the verification status to S3. [@TODO]
+There should be a helper to push the verification status to S3.
 4. It assumes it runs in Git environment where it can interfere tag from branch name (with `main` as default, so if legacy `master` branch is present it maps it to `main` name), extracts details like Author, CommitSHA and Branch name from Git data.
 All options can also be provided on a command using flags (useful in CI environment).
 5. Config file can be kept not only globally per-user in $HOMEDIR but also in local `pacts/` directory and interfered if present.
 6. Pulling of the contracts should allow some dynamic specTag detection.